Skip to main content

 Recipients of Individual Artist Grants who are in good standing are eligible to reapply every fiscal year.
 Also, there are no longer major funder restrictions on Advancing Artists.

-For FY2024, no matching funds will be required for Organizational Grants.
+No matching funds will be required for Organizational Grants.

 Misuse of SEMAC Funds